coenttb/swift-renderable/Sources/RenderingHTML/Documentation.docc/Extensions/HTMLTag.md

 ## Why Tags Don't Conform to HTML

 As explained in the architecture tour, this design choice solves a critical challenge: providing both empty and content versions without code duplication.
-The `HTMLTag` serves as a factory that creates `HTMLElement` instances, which do conform to `HTML`.
+The `HTML.Tag` serves as a factory that creates `HTMLElement` instances, which do conform to `HTML`.

 This separation enables: